tidwall/llco/README.md

 ## Features

+- Stackful coroutines.
+No allocations.
+Bring your own stack.
 - Cross-platform.
-Linux, Mac, Webassembly, Android, iOS, Windows, RaspPi, RISC-V.
+Linux, Mac, Webassembly, iOS, Android, FreeBSD, Windows, RaspPi, RISC-V.
-- No allocations.
-You'll need to bring your own stack.
 - Fast context switching.
 Uses assembly in most cases.
+- No built-in scheduler.
+You are in charge of the coroutine priority.

 ## API